deepdive

 Responses

 The response side follows the same idea as the rest of llm.rb.
-APIs
+APIs that make

-that make model requests return LLM::Response
+model requests return

-objects as a common base shape, then layer on extra behavior when an
+objects as a common base shape, then layer on extra behavior when an endpoint

-endpoint or provider needs something more specific.
+or provider needs something more specific.

-That base wrapper still keeps the raw Net::HTTPResponse
+That base wrapper still keeps the raw Net::HTTPResponse on response.res,

-on response.res, so normalization does not cut you off
+so normalization does not cut you off from low-level HTTP access when you need

-other transport details.
+to inspect headers, status, or other transport details.

-Some response adapters also add Enumerable, so
+Some response adapters also add Enumerable, so list-style and search-style

-list-style and search-style results can often be iterated directly
+results can often be iterated directly without reaching into response.data.

 Streaming